When you give, they do whatever the hell you want them to do… I will tell you that our system is broken.

 So compared to our current situation, liquid democracy can have a massive impact towards reducing corruption in our legislatures.

 There are many other efforts to reduce political corruption, and we whole-heartedly support them.

-But importantly, working towards liquid democracy has a huge strategic advantage, because we can begin to adopt it immediately, without waiting on the legislature to pass new laws against their own interests.
+But importantly, working towards liquid representation has a huge strategic advantage, because we can begin to adopt it immediately, without waiting on the legislature to pass new laws against their own entrenched interests.

-Once 51% of voters in a single district are on board, we can elected a Liquid Democracy Candidate to upgrade that district’s representation.
+It only takes 51% of voters in a single district — enough to elect a Liquid Candidate — to improve the district’s representation.